paycloud-open/ecrhub-client-sdk-java/README.md

 // 1、Create a client instance By Serial port ECRHubConfig config = new ECRHubConfig();

-// Method 1: Specify the serial port name, Please replace "xxxxxx" with the real serial port name
+// Method 1: Specify the serial port name.
+Please replace "xxxxxx" with the real serial port name.
+For example: COM6
 // ECRHubClient client = ECRHubClientFactory.create("sp://xxxxxx", config);

-// Method 2: Do not specify the serial port name, the SDK will automatically finds available serial ports ECRHubClient client = ECRHubClientFactory.create("sp://", config);
+// Method 2: Do not specify the serial port name.
+The SDK will automatically find available serial port ECRHubClient client = ECRHubClientFactory.create("sp://", config);

 // 2、Connecting to the server